 In the book Rest, the author points out dozens of famous accomplished writers, mathematicians, scientists and artists in the past and present that only work 4 hours a day, while spending the afternoon to take long walks.
 The science presented in this book behind walking and how it affects your brain is truly remarkable.

-Vitamin and MInerals
+Highest Vitamin and Mineral Requirements

 Magnesium deficiency is typified by a number of reductions in cognitive ability and processes and in particular a reduced attention span along with increased instances of aggression, fatigue, and lack of concentration.
 Other common symptoms of magnesium deficiency include becoming easily irritated, nervousness, fatigue and mood swings.